-Say a property developer buys a house for $200k, fixes it up and sells it for $400k.
+Say a property developer buys a house for $200k, fixes it up, and sells it for $400k.
 The buyer, though, pays in four installments of $100k each, spread evenly across the next 12 months.

 For example, a construction company might be under contract to build 20 miles of railway line for $1m.
 For each mile of line completed, they can recognize $50k in revenue (divided equally per mile).

-Mining, oil and agricultural companies
+Mining, oil, and agricultural companies

 This is most common with companies manufacturing standardized goods, like mining, oil, or agricultural companies.
 An oil company, for example, selling barrels of crude might recognize revenue after the oil is packaged and ready for sale, even if it hasn’t actually been purchased by the end customer.

-Understanding revenue recognition is key to SaaS success
+Accurate revenue recognition is key to SaaS success

 Understanding how and when to recognize your SaaS revenue isn’t something you can just wave off and hope for the best.
 It’s vital you set your revenue recognition right, so you can protect both your business and your customers and confidently reinvest in growing your company.